se-panfilov/anarchy-engine/apps/showcases-desktop/SECURITY.md

-# Security Policy —
+# Security Policy — TBD until market release

 **Effective date:** TBD until market release **Security Contact:** TBD until market release

 ## Scope

-This policy applies to commercial builds of \***\* (the “Software”).
-It explains how to report potential security issues and how we handle them. **It does not create service levels, warranties, or contractual obligations.** Distribution and updates may occur via any **distribution channels\*\* in use from time to time (including installers, physical media, or package archives).
+This policy applies to commercial builds of **TBD until market release** (the “Software”).
+It explains how to report potential security issues and how we handle them. **It does not create service levels, warranties, or contractual obligations.** Distribution and updates may occur via any **distribution channels** in use from time to time (including installers, physical media, or package archives).

 ## Coordinated Vulnerability Disclosure (CVD)